Coughing is an important way to keep your throat and airways clear. But too much coughing may mean you have a disease or disorder.

 - Fever (may be a sign of a bacterial infection that requires antibiotics)

 - High-pitched sound (called stridor) when breathing in

 - Thick, foul-smelling, yellowish-green phlegm (could be a bacterial infection)

 - Violent cough that begins rapidly

 What to Expect at Your Office Visit

-The health care provider will examine your ears, nose, throat, and chest.
+The provider will examine your ears, nose, throat, and chest.